malaysiamidwestgames/sambal/README.md

 2. Install [Nodejs](http://nodejs.org/)

-   Test installation by typing `node -v` in terminal/command line
+   Test installation by typing `node -v` in terminal/command line.
+It should output the version.

 3. Install [Git](http://git-scm.com/)

-   Test installlation by typing `git -v` in terminal/command line
+   Test installlation by typing `git -v` in terminal/command line.
+It should output the version.

 4. Install compass